ionic-team/ionic-docs/docs/react/quickstart.md

   <title>Intro to Ionic React Quickstart Using Ionic CLI: React Basics</title>
   <meta
     name="description"
-    content="Intro to React Native Quickstart covers the basics of React and Ionic, including any Ionic-specific features.
+    content="Intro to React Quickstart covers the basics of React and Ionic, including any Ionic-specific features.
 Learn how to build React apps using the Ionic CLI."
   />
 </head>